-VMware's New Licensing Fees are Going to Hurt 64-core EPYC
+VMware's New Licensing Fees are Going to Hurt AMD's 64-core EPYC Rome

-AMD's beefy core counts on its EPYC Rome processors, not to mention its far lower per-core price points, are a big advantage for the company as it grapples for data center market share against Intel.
+AMD's beefy core counts on its EPYC Rome processors, not to mention its far lower per-core price points, are a big advantage for the company as it grapples with Intel for data center market share.
 However, an announcement from VMWare today appears to blunt some of that advantage: VMWare will essentially double the price of licensing the company's software for CPUs that have more than 32 cores.

 The new move applies to all of VMWare's software, and given that the Dell-owned company holds ~75% of the server virtualization market, the change will have a far-ranging impact on data center processors with high core counts, like AMD's EPYC Rome.
 Intel will also be impacted which its processors move to 56-core Cooper Lake models (slated to begin production in H1 2020).

-In the enterprise world, software is often licensed over a period of time on a per-core or per-socket basis, meaning software customers have to pay a set fee based on either the number of CPU cores they wish to run the software on, or the number of CPU sockets.
+In the enterprise world, software is often licensed on a per-core or per-socket basis, meaning software customers have to pay a set fee based on either the number of CPU cores they wish to run the software on, or the number of CPU sockets.
 That means that the price of the hardware is often a secondary consideration compared to the cost of software licensing.

 Processors with faster cores often win the total cost of ownership (TCO) equation for software licensed on a per-core basis because they utilize software licenses more fully.
 In short, faster cores result in more performance for each license, which then reduces the need for additional licenses (and overall cost of the server platform).

-And these fees aren't chump change: For instance, an Oracle Enterprise Edition database license can cost up to $47,500 per CPU based on the company's current pricing models.
-Other Oracle applications span up to $300,000 per CPU.
-However, Oracle uses a complex matrix to come to the final pricing values, so multiple licenses can be required for each CPU based on the number of cores it has, creating a type of quasi-per-core licensing model.
+And these fees aren't chump change: For instance, an Oracle Enterprise Edition database license can cost up to $47,500 per license based on the company's current pricing models.
+Other Oracle applications span up to $300,000 per license.
+However, Oracle uses a complex matrix to come to the final pricing values, so you might need multiple licenses for each CPU based on the number of cores it has, creating a type of quasi-per-core licensing model.
 Meanwhile, other companies license enterprise software strictly based on the number of CPU cores.

 Historically, Intel Xeon processors have generally been thought to be better for these types of per-core licenses due to their faster per-core performance.